Free Mold Inspections in Houston: What They Cover and What They Cost You

 • Air sampling.
 Spore counts can only come from a lab analyzing a calibrated air sample.
 Without it, no one can say what’s actually in your indoor air.

-• Surface (swab or tape lift) sampling.
-Identifying mold species (Stachybotrys, Aspergillus, Penicillium, etc.) requires lab analysis.
-Visual ID is unreliable.
+• Surface sampling.
+Identifying mold species by swab or tape lift requires lab analysis.
+Visual identification is unreliable.

 • Outdoor baseline.
 Indoor spore counts only mean something compared to an outdoor reference sample taken the same day.

 • A written report with documented findings.
-Insurance carriers, lenders, and attorneys want documentation, not a verbal “yeah, you’ve got mold.”
+Insurance carriers, lenders, and attorneys want documentation, not a verbal confirmation that you have mold.

 Free inspections work for one specific situation: triage.
 If you have visible mold and you’ve already accepted that you need cleanup, a remediation company’s free visit will give you a quote.
 That’s a fine use of the offer.
 The trouble starts when homeowners assume that free visit is the same product as a paid independent assessment.
 It isn’t.